manoelgadi/CryptoSafeHavenHedgeAndDiversification/README.md

 those properties including indexes from outside the big economies and the inclusion of a variety of cryptocurrencies and a look into the period
 Pre-COVID and During-COVID.

-This is the repository supporting the Paper:Analyzing safe haven, hedging and diversifier characteristics of heterogeneous cryptocurrencies against G7 and BRICS market indexes by Manoel Fernando Alonso Gadi and Miguel Angel Sicilia.
+This is the repository supporting the Paper: Analyzing safe haven, hedging and diversifier characteristics of heterogeneous cryptocurrencies against G7 and BRICS market indexes by Manoel Fernando Alonso Gadi and Miguel Angel Sicilia.

 # Results: